GrokkingGrok/Project-Asimov/design/src/RobonomicExpansion.md

 What is the optimal reserve_fleet_ratio?
 Sounds like a good question for economists when they are running Asimov.

 So, assuming raw material availability, it's unlikely to see a scenario where Daneel doesn't have any robots in reserve.
-Even still, you might run across the following growth failure mode, regardless of how many robots he pulls from reserves:
+Even still, you might run across what appears to be the following growth failure mode, regardless of how many robots he pulls from reserves:

 **Fleet Capacity Shortage --> Torq Shortage --> RoboTorq Shortage**